 Unlike soft skills such as communication or time-management, this one is a hard skill.

-Since MS office is the widely used by organizations of all sizes, a good working-knowledge of it can be a huge differentiator.
+Since MS Office is widely used by organizations of all sizes, a good working knowledge of it can be a huge differentiator.

 This becomes even more useful if your work involves using one of the MS Office applications in your day to day work – such as analyzing data and creating dashboards using Excel or creating client reports/presentations using Word/PowerPoint.